By Arthur Teboul//Updated /12 min read/Tutorial

 • Quickly checking formatting before committing a README.

 For viewing Markdown files regularly, a desktop viewer is faster and works offline.
-But for occasional use, a browser tool gets the job done.
-See the full comparison of online markdown viewers for more options.
+But for occasional use, a browser-based MD file viewer renders any .md file instantly with nothing to install and nothing uploaded.
+For a full comparison of dedicated apps across every platform, see the best markdown viewer roundup.

 Browser-based Markdown viewers require no installation and work on any operating system.
 They parse Markdown syntax client-side and render styled HTML in real time.
 The trade-off is that local file watching and offline access are unavailable — for daily use, a desktop viewer is more efficient.